-This Catholic service agency serves families in need in the Osage, and Scotts Run area.
-In particular, it provides assistance to young mothers and their infants by stocking baby food, formula for those allergic to milk, and other special dietary needs.
+This Catholic service agency serves families in need in the Osage and Scotts Run area.
+In particular, it provides assistance to young mothers and their infants by stocking baby food, formulas for those allergic to milk, and other special dietary needs.

 WEEKEND BACKPACK PROGRAMS

-Scotts Run, a multi-function agency located in the Scotts Run area, organizes a weekend feeding program which sends easy to open foods home with children in three elementary schools during the school year.
-The schools served include Mylan Park, Mason-Dixon, North, Brookhaven, Cheat Lake and Mountainview Elementary Schools.
+Scotts Run, a multi-function agency located in the Scotts Run area, organizes a weekend feeding program which sends easy to open foods home with students during the school year.
+The schools served include Clay-Battelle, Cheat Lake Elementary, University High School, Suncrest, Mountainview, Brookhaven, North, Mylan Park, Mason Dixon, Mountaineer Middle, ALC- Mylan Park, ALC- Mountaineer Mall, and Westover Annex.

-The church provides weekend snack packs to students in Pre-K 4 through 5th grade at Eastwood Elementary School.
+The church provides weekend snack packs to students at Eastwood Elementary.

 To supply their needs, some of the pantries utilize the Mountaineer Food Bank located in Gassaway, WV.
 From this source, they receive non-perishables and some frozen items.
 They also receive non-perishables from local community food drives.
 Each pantry contributes volunteer time to sort and deliver the items donated to their individual pantries.
 Some also receive donations from local individuals and churches.
 Depending on their budgets, they also purchase items needed to provide important products that they may be missing from local food drives.
 Some programs seek additional grants and gifts from the community.

-All the pantries report that having cash donations from Empty Bowls gives them flexibility to purchase items missing from the random items donated.
+All the pantries report that having cash donations form Empty Bowls Monongalia gives them flexibility to purchase items missing from the random items donated.
 In particular, perishable items, and special needs items can then be added to the options available to their clients.
-The cash donations from Empty Bowls donations have enhanced their ability to provide a healthy, more varied diet.
-The cash donations have also minimized the times when the pantry shelves are bare during summer months.
+The cash donations from Empty Bowls Monongalia donations have enhanced their ability to provide a healthy, more varied diet.
+The cash donations have also minimized the times when the pantry shelves are bare during the summer months.